lisa-dai/web-diary/README.md

 todo:
 password-protect some pages,
-create /art/ and differentiate art posts from diary posts, add lots of CSS/styling stuff, create custom cursor animation, (when holding mouse button down -> skull open and closes mouth) make so only 5 diary entries show at a time, add music player and currently feeling: on index,
+add lots of CSS/styling stuff, make so only 5 diary entries show at a time, add music player and currently feeling: on index,
-4 React:
+4 React/js:
 change buttons and themesss
+create custom cursor animation, (when holding mouse button down -> skull open and closes mouth)